Crop-Vu

 Crop-Vu Research & Development

-The goal of our research is to establish the protocols and algorithms that can be easily applied to turf grass, vine and tree fruit, and farm grown vegetables, and to facilitate the development of an affordable and simple to operate thermal remote sensing system to do the job.
+The goals of our research is to establish the protocols and algorithms that can be easily applied to turf grass, specialty crops, and row crops.
+We aim to development affordable and simple to operate remote sensing systems that allow plants to talk immediately actionable information.